PedroPertusi/PTCGextension/README.md

 - Detect cards in videos and export detection results
 - Detect cards in static images
-- Click on a detected card to zoom into its detail
+- The user can click on a detected card to zoom into its detail
 - View previously processed videos and navigate frame-by-frame
 - Automatically hides UI overlay to avoid interfering with screen captures